Last Updated on January 18, 2026 by Denise Leo

 Kennel cough vaccination may or may not protect your dog from the current strain of kennel cough.

-Pet owners who request that their loved Pomeranian is NOT subjected to a life-threatening kennel cough vaccination often face intimidating behaviour by their veterinarian.
-If this is the case, don’t try and argue.
-Just change to a vet who puts the welfare of your Pom first.
+Pet owners who request that their loved Pomeranian not be subjected to a life-threatening kennel cough vaccination often face intimidating behavior by their veterinarian.
+If this is the case, don’t try to argue.
+Just switch to a vet who prioritizes the welfare of your Pom.

-It’s more common nowadays for pet owners to change to a different vet, groomer, day care provider or kennel owner, or even arranging to keep their canine in their home.
-Vaccinations are serious procedures with the potential for a certain amount of risk.
-To make it worse is that the vaccination generally won’t protect your beloved pet against the dreaded kennel cough and may even cause symptoms that resemble the problem itself.
+It’s more common nowadays for pet owners to switch to a different veterinarian, groomer, daycare provider, or kennel owner, or even arrange to keep their canine at home.
+Vaccinations are serious procedures with the potential for some risk.
+To make matters worse, the vaccination generally won’t protect your beloved pet against the dreaded kennel cough and may even cause symptoms that resemble the problem itself.
 Your dog may also face an anaphylactic reaction.

-Kennel cough vaccines aren’t recommended except if they must stay in a boarding kennel that demands the vaccination.
+Kennel cough vaccines aren’t recommended unless the pet must stay in a boarding kennel that requires the vaccination.
 If that happens, I strongly suggest finding a different kennel facility where you’re not forced to comply with the vaccination rule.

 Information on These Deadly Canine Diseases

-Is it true that these dog diseases are bad?
+Are these dog diseases really serious?
 Read the information below to learn just how bad they can be and why it’s vital that they receive protection.

 Canine Parvovirus